Free tenant lawyer near you.

 The property owner needs to ensure there is electricity, heat, and water to the home.
 They need to ensure that safety repairs are made in a timely manner, such as the stairs are accessible to the disabled or seniors.
 They need to ensure that walls and floors are in decent shape, there are windows, damage from a fire is repaired, etc. A lawyer can work with tenants if these things are not being done and if the apartment is not satisfying local building codes.
 If the landlord does not make the home safe to live in, the family does have some legal rights available to them.

-Over 100 non-profit law firms have attorneys that provide free eviction defense consultations or other forms of assistance to low income families. they help families that have a pay or quit notice, that are facing homelessness due to unpaid utility bills, and deal with what may be questionable or illegal evictions as well.
+Over 100 non-profit law firms have attorneys that provide free eviction defense consultations, advice to tenants or other forms of assistance to low income families.
+They help families that have a pay or quit notice, that are facing homelessness due to unpaid utility bills, and deal with what may be questionable or illegal evictions as well.
+Find a tenant lawyer for free advice near you below.

-To locate an organization near you, rel="nofollow"use this link or the search box at the top of the page to search by eviction help by town, city or state.
+Other resources are available too.
+To locate other non-profit organizations near you, use this link or the search box in the navigation menu or the bottom of the page to search by eviction help by town, city or state.
 Eviction prevention attorneys can offer free support.
 Also, dealing with pay or quit and vacate notices is but one service offered as the firms help millions of families each year with a wide range of issues.